nyu-systems/Grendel-GS/README.md

 <!--
 *Many more new features are developing now, following us!*
 -->
+> ### 📢 News
+> - 7.15.2024 - We now support gsplat as the CUDA backend during training!

 > ### 🌟 Follow us for future updates!
 Interested in collaborating or contributing? [**Email us!**](mailto:hz3496@nyu.edu)